reppinR1/team-presentation/README.md

 # TeamPresentation

-Run ng s, and enjoy!
+Run _ng s_, and enjoy! 😉

 # Unit Tests

 Went with Jest and Spectator libs for unit testing.
+Setup the _ng test_ to fire up the jest test runner.

 # Accessibility